When I first started my photography business I was lost on the correct way to build.

 ☐ Make a marketing calendar to keep you on track.
 Know which days you are schedule to do what.
 Do not over post offers!

 ☐ Build promotional campaigns & specials.
-You can use Facebook Adverts or Google Adwords to develop awareness.
+You can use Facebook Ads or Google Adwords to develop awareness.
 Make sure you are choosing your target audience so that your money is spent wisely.
 Think of demographics.

 ☐ Choose your product line.
 What would you like to offer clients?
 Ask printers to send samples of paper and products if possible.
 When clients can feel it in their hands they are more likely to pick something better that you may offer.